ThingPulse/esp8266-oled-ssd1306/README.md

 1. **Using Gimp.**
    In this case exporting the bitmap in an 1-bit XBM format is sufficient.
 2. **Using a converter website.**
-   You could also use a converter website like [this one](https://javl.github.io/image2cpp/).
+   You could also use online converter services like e.g. [https://javl.github.io/image2cpp/](https://javl.github.io/image2cpp/).
 The uploaded image should have the same dimension as the screen (e.g. 128x64).
 The following output settings should be set:
     - Draw Mode: Horizontal - 1 bit per pixel
     - Swap bits in byte: swap checkbox should be checked.